ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 We will use that as an example.

-By using command line, we can download the public trust list of EU countries as following:
+By using the command line, we can download the public trust list of EU countries as following:
 ```console
 curl https://dgcg.covidbevis.se/tp/trust-list | jq -R 'split(".") | .[0],.[1] | @base64d | fromjson' <<< $(cat "${JWT}") > trustlist.json
 ```
-Trust list is in [JWT format](https://jwt.io/), which is correctly parsed with above command and actual JSON is generated into file `trustlist.json`.
+Trust list is in [JWT format](https://jwt.io/), which is correctly parsed with the above command and actual JSON is generated into file `trustlist.json`.
 We'll pass signature verification at this time, but you can do it if you want.
-JWT header contains algorithm information and the signature could be found from the final section.
+The JWT header contains algorithm information and the signature could be found from the final section.
 Sections were separated with dots.

-Further, we can extract public certificate information of the Finland as following
+Further, we can extract public certificate information of Finland as following
 ```console
 jq -s '.[1].dsc_trust_list.FI' trustlist.json
 ```